Tacotakedown/Marika/readme.md

+# Marika

-# Elden ring mod launcher GUI
+An Elden Ring mod launcher

 ## Purpose

-Allows Steam users to play seamless coop with crack users without continuously needing to swap files around
+Allows Steam users to play seamless coop with Goldberg users without continuously needing to swap files around

 ## How it works